Go back

 Academic Affairs, Browning 109, 931-221-7676

-The Office of Academic Affairs provides leadership, professional development, services and resources to promote a dynamic teaching and learning environment grounded in academic excellence.
-Under the leadership of the Provost and Vice President for Academic Affairs, the Office of Academic Affairs focuses its efforts on the achievement of the goals and objectives set forth in the university’s strategic plan.
-Ultimately, the office strives to enhance student success at Austin Peay through the quality of our academic programs, the distinction of our faculty and the innovation of our academic support services.
+The Division of Academic Affairs provides leadership, professional development, services, and resources that advance a vibrant teaching and learning environment grounded in academic excellence.
+Under the leadership of the Provost and Vice President for Academic Affairs, the division aligns its work with the goals and priorities articulated in the university’s strategic plan.
+Through this alignment, Academic Affairs seeks to strengthen student success at Austin Peay State University by ensuring the quality of academic programs, supporting the distinction and continued development of faculty, and fostering innovation in academic support services.

-The office oversees the University’s colleges and academic programs, including: the College of Arts and Letters; College of Behavioral and Health Sciences; College of Business; Martha Dickerson Eriksson College of Education; College of Graduate Studies; College of Science, Technology, Engineering and Mathematics (STEM); Felix G. Woodward Library; University Registrar; Enrollment Management; Office of Senior Vice Provost and Associate Vice President for Academic Affairs; and University College.
+The Division of Academic Affairs provides oversight for the university’s colleges, academic programs, and key academic support units, including the College of Arts and Letters; College of Behavioral and Health Sciences; College of Business; Martha Dickerson Eriksson College of Education; College of Graduate Studies; College of Science, Technology, Engineering and Mathematics; Honors College; Felix G. Woodward Library; Office of the University Registrar; Enrollment Management; Student Success and Academic Excellence; and the Office of the Senior Vice Provost and Senior Associate Vice President for Faculty Affairs.

 Return to Top of Page